kuidio/kuid/DESIGN-DEPLOYMENTS.md

 - FieldSelector would be nice when listing the items to be able to check if they belong to the index
 - Update?
 How to handle
-- Conversion function for CRD(s) - how does this work ???? -> this will determine if we can keep the resources aligned or not
+- Conversion function for CRD(s) - how does this work ???? -> this will determine if we can keep choreo aligned or not

 to be tested:
 - getting storage
 - how to walk over a list ? unstructured ?
 - field manager is handled by

+Choreo -> we need a conversion fucntion conversion function

+TODO:
+- align the rest interface from choreo with the rest interface of

+range:
+- step1: check if changed -> signal; exists/not exists: we dont care at this stage
+- step2: if changed validate parents and children -> we block
+- step3: manage update of the main tree

+if a range changed and there are children -> we dont allow this